-Women are more commonly affected by panic attacks than men and this distinction becomes more evident with age, particularly when women reach the age of menopause.
-This is thought to be because the hormonal changes that occur around the age of menopause are associated to a higher risk of experiencing panic attacks.
+Women are more commonly affected by panic attacks than men.
+This distinction becomes more evident with age, particularly when women reach the age of menopause.
+This increased likelihood of panic attacks after menopause is thought to due to the hormonal changes that occur around the age of menopause.

-As women approach the end of their reproductive years their menstrual cycle begins to change and eventual menopause will occur marking the definitive end to reproduction.
+As women approach the end of their reproductive years, their menstrual cycle begins to change and eventual menopause will occur, thus marking the definitive end to reproduction.

-This is accompanied by significant changes in hormone levels within the body, particularly in respect to estrogen and progesterone.
-It has been speculated that these changes may be responsible for the increased incidence of panic attacks, but currently available research has not been able to show this is the causative factor.
+This is accompanied by significant changes in hormone levels within the body, particularly with respect to estrogen and progesterone.
+It has been speculated that these changes may be responsible for the increased incidence of panic attacks; however, currently available research has not been able to show this is the causative factor.

-Many women experience a panic attack for the first time around menopause and wish to avoid future attacks in the future if it is possible.
-The attacks tend to be associated with stressful life events, medical comorbidity, and functional impairment.
+Many women experience a panic attack for the first time around menopause and wish to avoid future attacks in the future if possible.
+The attacks tend to be associated with stressful life events, medical comorbidities, and functional impairment.
 As a result, managing these factors is likely to have a positive effect on the attacks that occur.

 When a panic attack does occur, it is important for it to be managed sufficiently.
-This is done in the same whether, regardless of the age or gender of the individual.
+This is done in the same manner, regardless of the age or gender of the individual.

 The first step is to control the breathing of the woman.
-Hyperventilation is a common symptom of panic attack and is responsible for many other resulting symptoms.
+Hyperventilation is a common symptom of a panic attack and is responsible for many other resulting symptoms.
 Controlling or slowing down the breathing of someone having a panic attack is useful for managing the symptoms of an acute attack.
-Counting to 5 for each inhalation or exhalation, or evening humming can help to do this.
+Counting to 5 for each inhalation or exhalation, or even humming, can help to do this.

-Some medications such as benzodiazepines may also have a role to play.
-These work on the sympathetic nervous system to help lessen anxiety and can work to provide almost immediate relief within about 15 minutes.
+Some medications such as benzodiazepines may also have a role to play in managing panic attacks.
+These agents work on the sympathetic nervous system to help lessen anxiety and can work to provide almost immediate relief within about 15 minutes.

-Additionally, as the menopause is related to hormonal changes that may possibly precipitate panic attack, hormone replacement therapy (HRT) may help to prevent attacks from occurring in the future.
+Additionally, as menopause is related to hormonal changes that may possibly precipitate panic attacks, hormone replacement therapy (HRT) may help to prevent attacks from occurring in the future.
 This should, of course, be balanced against the risk that HRT may present, including that of stroke and breast cancer.

-Additionally, some recent research has found a link between menopausal women that suffer from panic attacks and a higher risk of cardiovascular event such as a heart attack or a stroke.
+Additionally, some recent research has found a link between menopausal women who suffer from panic attacks and a higher risk of cardiovascular events such as a heart attack or a stroke.